Interactive Gradient Descent Visualization: How Derivatives Drive Weight Updates

 The visualization below presents three carefully chosen scenarios that reveal the core mechanics of gradient descent:

 • Scenario 1 — Underprediction: When the prediction ŷ is below the target y=1, the derivative dL/dw is negative.
-Following the update rule w = w - α·(dL/dw), subtracting a negative number increases w, pushing the prediction upward.
+The update rule increases w, pushing the prediction upward.

 • Scenario 2 — Overprediction: When ŷ overshoots the target y=0, the derivative is positive.
-The update rule subtracts a positive value, decreasing w and pulling the prediction back down.
+The update rule decreases w.

-• Scenario 3 — Oscillation: With an excessively large learning rate (α=4.0), the weight overshoots the optimal value repeatedly.
-The derivative alternates between positive and negative, causing the weight to bounce back and forth before eventually converging.
+• Scenario 3 — Oscillation: With an excessively large learning rate (α=4.0), the weight overshoots repeatedly before converging.

 Interactive Demo